 • Data corruption • Denial of access

-What types of Code Injections are there?
+Types of Code Injections

 (file inclusion vulnerability)